skyout/tips.js/README.md

 Contributing and Updates
 ------------------------

-This is an early version of the plugin.
 I would definitely appreciate any feedback.
 I'm working on some ideas for the next version:

-1. Detecting edge of screen and repositioning tooltips
+1. Adding formatting for links in tooltips
-2. Adding options for tooltip location in relation to the element
+2. Detecting edge of screen and repositioning tooltips
 3. Adding more pre-defined CSS tooltip colors and classes

 Please fork and send pull requests, or create an <a href="https://github.com/slanningGH/tips.js/issues">issue</a>.

 License (MIT)